 Breaking old habits and embracing new ones…

-Isn’t that what January is all about?
+Breaking old habits and embracing new ones.
+Isn’t this what January is all about?
 Putting the festivities behind us and focussing on looking forward.
 What are we going to do differently this year?
 What are we going to change and improve?
-Lose weight, exercise more, drink more water and less alcohol, be kinder to ourselves.
-I would ask you… How?
+Lose weight, exercise more, drink more water and be kinder to ourselves.

 - How are you going to implement the changes you want to make?